Regression Analysis

 One-Way ANOVA

-If you want to determine whether there are any statistically significant differences between the means of two or more independent groups, you can use a one-way [...]
+One-Way ANOVA If you aim to investigate whether there are any statistically significant distinctions in the means of two or more distinct groups, you can employ a one-way analysis of variance (ANOVA).
+For instance, consider a situation where you wish to determine if there are variations in the performance of athletes in a track event […]

 Binomial Logistic Regression